Local Guide

 Dun Cow, Salthouse 01263 740467

 Busy pub and restaurant.
-Serves local marsh-grazed beef and a selection of real ale.
+Pub meals using local produce where possible.
 Spend a warm summer evening sitting in the beer garden overlooking the marsh.

 The George, Cley 01263 740652